🇮🇪COURTS

 Before you submit

-• Verify all personal details of the person to be arrested
+• Full legal name and address of the person to be arrested

-• Confirm the correct legal basis for the arrest
+• Clear statement of the legal basis for arrest

 How to file this form